 - How To Choose the Best Acoustic Soundproofing Panels for You

 - Final Thoughts on The Best Acoustic Soundproofing Foam Panels

 Our top pick in this test were the Clearsonic S2233 SORBER Panels.
 They offered excellent resistance to sound bleed and did a great job of killing unwanted room effect.

 If you aren’t looking to spend a lot, consider our Best Value pick, the Gator 12×2 Acoustic Pyramid Panels.
-They were basic, but they still significantly reduced sound bleed during the test, and performed very well considering their low price.
+They were basic, but still significantly reduced sound bleed during the test and performed very well considering their low price.

 For those of you looking for the very best on the market, regardless of cost, we can’t say enough good things about the Auralex Alpha DST Roominator Kit.
 It contains everything you need to completely control the sound in your home, or even your studio.